 That first day was a fairly gentle introduction, tough enough walking to know we had done it but with reasonable facilities (flushing toilet and flat grass) and the surprise at how well we were being looked after to ease us in.

-But as we headed to bed straight after dinner, the mountains looming all around us in the dark provided a telling reminder of what was to come on day two.
+But as we headed to bed straight after dinner, the mountains looming all around us in the dark provided a telling reminder of what was to come.

 The second morning over Wamiwanusca at 4,200m – or Dead Woman’s Pass – has long been in everyone’s mind, 9km of pretty much constant climbing with a vertical rise of 1,200m.

-What lay ahead was very much in tour minds when we were woken at our tent doors by guides Gerson and Henry with a cup of coca tea at 5am.
+What lay ahead was very much in our minds when we were woken at our tent doors by guides Gerson and Henry with a cup of coca tea at 5am.

 It did not bode well that the short rise up to the control hut had legs heavy with yesterday’s miles in our legs feeling the strain.